Shopify/shipit-engine/README.md

 * `REVISION`: the git SHA of the revision that must be deployed in production
 * `SHA`: alias for REVISION

+On top of that, any other extra variable defined in the stack configuration page will also be made available during your deploy and rollback script execution.

 <h2 id="configuring-providers">Configuring providers</h2>

 ### Heroku